Thank you for choosing to perform at Finest City Improv! We love having guest teams perform at FCI.

 New Guest Teams

 Audience reaction and engagement — Is the audience engaged in your performance?
 Are they laughing?
-Are they shuffling in their seats?
-Are they listening?
 This is observed by the Finest City Improv Stage Managers and reported to staff members regularly based on a rating scale.
 Finest City Improv staff members also regularly attend performances in order to gauge audience reaction.

 Attendance — Did a new guest team bring a lot of guests?
 Do guests continue to attend performances on a regular basis?
 Is this a team we can tell our patrons want to continue seeing based on attendance?